-When a phrase that otherwise would be set off by commas contains a series of words that must be separated by commas, use em dashes to set off the full phrase: She has all the qualities — caring, personable, experienced, intelligent — that the school wants in a teacher.
+When a phrase that otherwise would be set off by commas contains a series of words that must be separated by commas, use em dashes to set off the full phrase: She has all the qualities — kindness, personality, experience, intelligence — that the school wants in a teacher.

 You can also insert an em dash into the article body or the title, subtitle and intro boxes using keyboard commands.
 On a Mac, this is accomplished by holding down the option and shift keys while pressing the -/_ key (next to the =/+ key).
 On a Windows-based computer, hold down the alt key and (with your number lock on) type the numbers 0151.

 Please note that there's a difference between an en dash ( – ) and an em dash ( — ).
 As you can see, the em dash is longer.
 Please do not use hyphens, double hyphens ( -- ), en dashes or the HTML code in place of em dashes.

 Right: We plan to go on vacation this summer — if I get a raise.

-Wrong: The company came up with a marketing plan -- it was Jen's contribution -- to launch their new skin care line.
+Wrong: The company came up with a marketing plan -- it was Jen's contribution -- to launch their new skin-care line.
+[These are double hyphens.]